slevomat/coding-standard/doc/commenting.md

 * `allowDocCommentAboveReturn`: Allows documentation comments without variable name above `return` statement.
 * `allowAboveNonAssignment`: Allows documentation comments above non-assignment if the line contains the right variable name.

+#### SlevomatCodingStandard.Commenting.RequireOneDocComment

+Ensures that there is only one PHPDoc comment block for each entity (class, method, property, constant, etc.).
+This sniff prevents multiple documentation comments from being associated with a single code element, which can lead to confusion and inconsistency.

 #### SlevomatCodingStandard.Commenting.RequireOneLinePropertyDocComment 🔧

 Requires property comments with single-line content to be written as one-liners.